pogipop/cloudron/docs/references/selfhosting.md

 If you are installing a brand new Cloudron, you can configure the data directory that Cloudron uses by passing the `--data-dir` option to `cloudron-setup`.

+Note: data directory must be an `ext4` filesystem.

 ```
 ./cloudron-setup --provider <digitalocean|ec2|generic|scaleway> --data-dir /var/cloudrondata